jnduli/blog_jnduli.co.ke/content/django_cached_property.rst

 Clearing this will force a recomputation of the square variable.
-However, its really easy to skip this, so I think the `cached_property` should be used where the objects parameters are not expected to change.
+However, it's really easy to skip this, so I think the `cached_property` should be used where the objects parameters are not expected to change.